gruntzey/web-component-selector/README.md

 ```
 5. Thats all

-Default selector's value is the first word in __gr-selector-items__ attribute
+Default selector's value is the first word in __gr-selector-items__ attribute sequence